 Fat Chihuahua: 9 Reasons why obesity is dangerous in Overweight Chihuahuas

 Canine obesity is a serious health condition that dog owners should not take lightly.
-When it comes to obesity in dogs, it’s important to note that it can affect other areas of your canine companion’s life such that he or she may not want to go out and play and would prefer to lay around the house all day.
+When it comes to obesity in dogs, it’s important to note that it can affect other areas of your canine companion’s life such that he or she may not want to go out and play and would prefer to lie around the house all day.

-In turn, when dogs aren’t as active, it can affect their metabolism, weight, mood, and this can affect their overall health and quality of life.
+In turn, when dogs aren’t as active, it can affect their metabolism, weight, and mood, and this can affect their overall health and quality of life.

 The good news according to VCA Animal Hospital is that canine obesity is preventable.
 They also added:

 “In North America…Approximately 25-30% of the general canine population is obese, with 40-45% of dogs aged 5-11 years old weighing in higher than normal.”